tridactyl/tridactyl/doc/amo.md

 -   Access recently closed tabs:
     -   If you've accidentally closed a tab or window, Tridactyl will let you open it again with the `:undo` command which is bound to `u` by default.
 -   Access browser tabs:
-    -   Tridactyl provides a quick tab-switching menu/command with the `:buffer` command (bound to `b`).
+    -   Tridactyl provides a quick tab-switching menu/command with the `:tab` command (bound to `b`).
 This permission is also required to close, move, and pin tabs, amongst other things.
 -   Access browser activity during navigation:
     -   This is needed for Tridactyl to be able to go back to normal mode every time you open a new page.
-In the future we may use it for autocommands.
+It is also used for autocommands.
 -   Read the text of all open tabs:
     -   This allows us to use Firefox's built-in find-in-page API, for, for example, allowing you to bind find-next and find-previous to `n` and `N`.
 -   Monitor extension usage and manage themes: